Supercell

 Attempt to make a “simple” string based on the defectindices, using Kroger-Vink notation.
 That is, we identify: vacancies, antisites, and interstitial sites, and return a string.
 NOTE: there is no relative charges, so this is a pseudo-KV notation.

-Return KV
+Return KV:

 string representation